 What is Obstetric Fistula?

-Although the condition is almost entirely preventable, it is still a huge public health issue impacting many women around the world.
-We believe every woman should be able to deliver her baby safely and without harm.
+Although the condition is almost entirely preventable, it is still a huge public health issue.
+Without an understanding of the complication and its causes, a woman is frequently blamed for her condition.

 How is Obstetric Fistula Treated?